Contemporary art in London

-This is a gallery-based course which aims to explore London’s contemporary art scene through visits to a range of galleries, from public to commercial and artist-led spaces.
-Sessions focus on how to read and understand contemporary art exhibitions in a range of media, including painting, drawing, sculpture, video art and installation.
+This is a site-based course which aims to explore London’s contemporary art scene through visits to a range of galleries, from the public to commercial and artist-led spaces.
+Sessions focus on how to read and engage with contemporary art exhibitions in a range of media, including painting, drawing, sculpture, new media and installation.

-A full list of meeting places will be emailed to you after you have enrolled.
+A full list of meeting places will be emailed to you a week before the course begins.

 What will we cover?

 -Artists’ techniques, materials and approaches when making their work.